rednblkx/HAP-ESPHome/README.md

       CONFIG_MBEDTLS_HKDF_C: y
 ```

+`CONFIG_COMPILER_OPTIMIZATION_SIZE` is not functionally required but assists with the size optimization since a full configuration will take a lot of space.

 ## 3. Components

 Project is divided into two different components, `homekit_base` which handles the bridge logic and `homekit` that handles the actual accessory logic (lights, switches, etc.).

 This repository also includes the `pn532` and `pn532_spi` components which are just slightly modified versions of the official ones from the ESPHome repository to suit HomeKey needs with no extra options added to them nor deleted, however, it's not guaranteed to be kept up to date with upstream changes.

+> [!TIP]
+> For configuration examples, you can see the `.yaml` files in this repository, e.g. [lights-c3.yaml](lights-c3.yaml)

 ### 3.1. `homekit_base`